remibm/odm-dsi-docker/dsi-runtime/docs/advance.md

 It is possible to deploy a solution by using the `solutionManager` script from a DSI runtime container.
-It avoids the need to have an installation of DSI on the machine where is the .ESA file.
+It avoids the need to have an installation of DSI on the machine where the .ESA file is hosted.

-First, copies the .ESA file `mysol.esa` to a directory `mylocaldropins`
+First, copy the .ESA file `mysol.esa` to a directory `/mylocaldropins`.

-Then the `solutionManager` script can be ran with:
+Then the `solutionManager` script to deploy the solution on `dsi.hostname` can be run with:

 ```
 docker run -ti -v /mylocaldropins:/dropins dsi-runtime /dsi-cmd solutionManager deploy remote /dropins/mysol.esa --host=dsi.hostname --port=9443 --sslProtocol=TLSv1.2 --disableServerCertificateVerification=true --disableSSLHostnameVerification=true --username=tester --password=tester